-http://aliceateljenochjag.blogspot.com/ A young weaver in a Swedish weaving studio (this is originally in Swedish but the link is for the English translation).
-Unfortunately, she has stopped blogging for the time being, but her past posts are still of interest.
+http://aliceateljenochjag.blogspot.com/ A young weaver in a well-established Swedish weaving studio (this is originally in Swedish but the link is for the English translation).
+Unfortunately, she has stopped blogging for now, but her past posts are still of interest.

-http://designtraveler.wordpress.com/ Design blog mostly on women graphic designers but with excursions into other areas
+http://designtraveler.wordpress.com/ Design blog mostly on female graphic designers but with excursions into other areas

-http://www.elizabethbrandt.com/ Lovely abstract fabric collages: quilts to the nth degree
+http://www.elizabethbrandt.com/ Abstract fabric collages: quilts to the nth degree

 http://www.hermanmiller.com/why.html Extra stuff from the mid-century source